KK is a writer, artist, and designer who loves to garden and take photographs.

-Besides one of the most beautiful accessories for a bride on her wedding walk down the aisle, bridal bouquets can be meaningful, fragrant and unique.
-Princess Diana’s wedding bouquet when she wed Prince Charles in 1981, was all of the above.
+Bridal bouquets are not only one of the most beautiful accessories for a bride on her wedding walk down the aisle—they can also be meaningful, fragrant and unique.
+Princess Diana’s wedding bouquet when she wed Prince Charles in 1981 was all of the above.

 I think the flowers that stand out the most in Diana’s wedding bouquet are the large gardenias prominently placed centrally in the bouquet.
 Gardenias are intensely fragrant and sold without the stem, often with wax holding the center petals together and natural leaves attached to allow them to float in water.
 In a wedding bouquet, the leaf “collar” is usually removed and wire is attached, wrapped in floral tape and used to make a stem.